Liao River

 The Liao River (遼河 (辽河, Liáo Hé)) is the principal river in southern Northeast China, and one of the seven main river systems in China.
-Its name derived from the Liao region, a historical name for southern Manchuria, from which the Liaoning province, Liaodong Peninsula and Liao dynasty also all have derived their names.
+Its name is derived from the Liao region, a historical name for southern Manchuria, from which the Liaoning province, Liaodong Peninsula, and Liao dynasty also derive their names.
 The river is also popularly known as the "mother river" in Northeast China.
 Coursing 1345 km long, the Liao River system drains a catchment basin of over 232000 km2, but its mean discharge is quite small at only about 500 m3/s, about one-twentieth that of the Pearl River.
 The Liao River has an exceedingly high sediment load because many parts of it flow through powdery loess.

-The Liao River is also an important geographical landmark, as it divides the modern Liaoning province into two broad regions — Liaodong ("east of Liao River") and Liaoxi ("west of Liao River").
+The Liao River is also an important geographical landmark, as it divides the modern Liaoning province into two broad regions — Liaodong ("east of Liao") and Liaoxi ("west of Liao").
+Historically, this demarcation though was not based on the river itself, but on a large wetland that once existed on the right (west) bank of the lower Liao River known as the Liao Mire (辽泽), which stretched east of the Yiwulü Mountain to the Liao River from Xinmin to Panshan.